AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 Best practice has been added regarding transactional messaging and the deletion of unused real-time events.
 [Read more](../../administration/using/configuring-transactional-messaging.md#creating-an-event)

+The Configuring email channel section has been updated with clarification on all the email settings that are now managed by the Adobe Campaign Enhanced MTA.
+[Read more](../../administration/using/configuring-email-channel.md)

 ## Release 20.2 - April 2020 {#release-20-2---april-2020}

 **New capabilities included in the release**